-Representatives from the MEMPC are part of the South Gippsland Shire Council Major Events Working Group that provide input in to the safe planning for events that fall in to more than one of the following categories
+Representatives from the MEMPC are part of the South Gippsland Shire Council Major Events Working Group that come together when required to provide input into the safe planning for events that fall in to more than one of the following categories

-- The event to attract more than 1000 people - Event will be held in a remote location - High risk group i.e. age, youth, disability - There will be known resource implications on an agency
+- The event to attract more than 1000 people (at peak attendance) - Event will be held in an isolated/remote/bushfire risk location - Significant numbers (50% or more) of high-risk group i.e. under 5, over 70, mobility/cognitive issues - There will be known/expected resource implications on an agency (running, cycling, major festival)

-Relevant information on these events is included in EM COP.
+Relevant information on these events is included in EM COP to support broader regional emergency management planning across the region.